NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Wayfinder of Rescue.md

 **Bulk** 0; **Size** med
 **Usage** worn

-As a standard [[3-Rules/Character Building/Equipment/W/Wayfinder|Wayfinder]], but once per day you can activate it to cast [[Spells/Heal|Heal]] on a creature other than yourself, using either the one-action or two-action version of heal as a 1st-rank spell.
+As a standard [[3-Rules/Character Building/Equipment/W/Wayfinder|Wayfinder]], but once per day you can activate it to cast [[Heal|Heal]] on a creature other than yourself, using either the one-action or two-action version of heal as a 1st-rank spell.

 *Source: Pathfinder Society Scenario #1-03: Escaping the Grave* *OGL*